Episode 30 – Awake

 Altai: CHIEF!
 ENERGY SPIKE AT 75% – RECOMMEND EMERGENCY SHUTDOWN!

-Layan: Your Dad took it badly.
-He felt he was responsible…
+Layan: Your dad took it badly.
+He felt he was responsible.

-What I really think is that he just wanted to forget.
+He just wanted to forget.

-Altai: Some people say the beavers are a pest … but they have been here long before the snow leopards ever came to the valleys … they have just as much right to be here as anyone.
-They – are part of the valleys, part of the culture.
+They have been here long before the snow leopards ever came to the valleys, and they have just as much right to be here as anyone.

 Jaak: Just like some people live in the city, and some live here in the valleys.